Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 Make sure you understand the different roles before promoting someone.
 For example, promoted moderators have complete control over the session.

-Point to an attendee in the Attendees panel and select Attendee controls.
+Point to an attendee and select Attendee Controls.
 Select the role you want to make that attendee.

 Promote all attendees